"There's a grief that can't be spoken. There's a pain goes on and on. Empty chairs at empty tables..."

 Maybe her

-sudden vision loss in one eye was enough sign, but we were too in denial?
+sudden vision loss in one eye was enough sign, but we were too ignorant and in denial?

 Maybe her